mhowlett/confluent-kafka-dotnet/blog.md

-# Async Stream Processing in C#/.NET
+# Stateless Stream Processing in C#/.NET

 The recent v1.0 release of Confluent's Kafka clients is big news for .NET developers.
 The .NET API has had a major overhaul, making it more idiomatic, extensible and easier to use.
-In this blog post, we're going to walk through some of the new features of the library in the context of implementing a lightweight abstraction for a common type of stream processing application - executing async operations (for example HTTP requests) in response to events in a Kafka topic.
+In this blog post, we're going to walk through some of the new features of the library in the context of implementing a simple-to-use abstraction for stateless stream processing.

-The async processor we're going to build allows you to:

-- Maintain input order when producing results, even though tasks may take different times to complete.
-- Produce output events in response to all, some or none of the input events (i.e. act as a filter).
-- Rate limit the number of operations outstanding at any time.
-- Scale horizontally with high performance (this *is* Kafka, afterall!)

-A goal of this blog post is to provide a reference implementation of a non-trivial use of the .NET Client - something you can look to when implementing your own non-toy applications.
+The goal of this blog post is to provide a reference implementation of a non-trivial use of the .NET Client - something you can look to when implementing your own programs.
 Although we'll be using the .NET client, a lot of the ideas in this article are directly transferrable to other clients that build on the librdkafka C library, including Confluent's [Python](...) and [Golang](...) clients.
-All code discussed in this article can be found in the .NET client github repo, including the [async stream processor](...) itself and an [example](...) of it's use.
+All code discussed in this article can be found in the .NET client github repo, including the [stream processor](...) itself and an [example](...) of it's use.

-For your convenience, we've also created a [nuget](...) package - `Confluent.Experimental.Streaming` - which provides the async processor class.
-As the name 'experimental' suggests, this is not intended to be taken as an indication of the future direction of any stream processing library we may make for .NET, and it's also not something that we currently support. [note: i don't agree with this, i think we should release it and support it].

-With that disclaimer out of the way, let's take a look at how to use what we're going to make.
-First, you specify your processing job:
+Here's how to use the

 ```
-var transformProcessor = new AsyncTransformProcessor<Null, string, Null, string>
+var transformProcessor = new Processor<Null, string, string, string>
 {
     Name = "processor-name",
     BootstrapServers = brokerAddress,
     InputTopic = "input-topic-name",
     OutputTopic = "output-topic-name",
-    OutputOrderPolicy = OutputOrderPolicy.InputOrder,
     ConsumeErrorTolerance = ErrorTolerance.All,
-    MaxExecutingTasks = 100,
-    Function = async (m) =>
+    Function = (weblogline) =>
     {
+        var country = geoLookup(extractIp(m.Value));
+        var piiCompliant = removeIp(m.Value);
-        return new Message<Null, string> { Value = await myHttpRequest(...) };
+        return new Message<string, string> { Key = country, Value = piiCompliant };
-        // return null to indicate no output.
     }
 };
 ```